Reds vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Diego Padres will look to Matt Carpenter for continued success at the plate when they hit the field against Nick Senzel and the Cincinnati Reds on Tuesday.
+Xander Bogaerts and the San Diego Padres will meet Jake Fraley and the Cincinnati Reds on Wednesday at PETCO Park, at 4:10 PM ET.

-Oddsmakers list the Padres as -200 moneyline favorites, while giving the underdog Reds +165 moneyline odds to win.
-The total is 8.5 runs for this contest (with -105 odds on the over and -115 odds to go under).
+The Padres are favored in this one, at -250, while the underdog Reds have +200 odds to win.
+The over/under is 9 runs for the game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.